Helen Boucher

-Helen Boucher (born 1964) is an American physician and infectiologist who is the dean of the Tufts University School of Medicine and the Chief Academic Officer of Tufts Medicine, the parent health system for Tufts Medical Center in Boston.
-She is the first woman to serve as the dean of the Tufts University School of Medicine.
+Helen Boucher (born 1964) is an American physician and infectiologist who has been the dean of the Tufts University School of Medicine since 2022.
+She is also the Chief Academic Officer of Tufts Medicine, the parent health system for the Tufts Medical Center in Boston.
+She is the first woman to serve as dean.

 Boucher previously served as chief of the Division of Geographic Medicine and Infectious Diseases at Tufts Medical Center, a professor of medicine at the Tufts University School of Medicine, and the director of the Stuart B. Levy Center for Integrated Management of Antimicrobial Resistance at Tufts.

-Education
+Early life and education

-Boucher graduated with an undergraduate degree in English from the College of the Holy Cross in 1986 before earning a Doctor of Medicine (M.D.) in 1993 from the McGovern Medical School (formerly the University of Texas Medical School at Houston) in the Texas Medical Center.
-From 1993 to 1997, she was a resident at Deaconess Hospital in Boston, Massachusetts, and was the hospital's chief resident in 1996–1997.
-Boucher then went on a clinical and research fellowship to Beth Israel Deaconess Medical Center, remaining there until 2000.
+Boucher was raised in Connecticut as the oldest of five children.
+She graduated from the College of the Holy Cross with a Bachelor of Arts in English literature in 1986 and earned her Doctor of Medicine (M.D.) in 1993 from the McGovern Medical School (formerly the University of Texas Medical School at Houston) at the Texas Medical Center.

+Boucher completed her internship, residency, and chief residency in internal medicine at New England Deaconess Hospital.
+She was a resident there from 1993 to 1997 and was the hospital's chief resident in 1996–1997.
+She then completed a clinical and research fellowship at Beth Israel Deaconess Medical Center, remaining there until 2000.

 Career

-In October 2022, Boucher was named Dean of Tufts University School of Medicine.
-Boucher had served as the school’s dean ad interim since July 2021, when she was also named chief academic officer for Tufts Medicine, the parent health system for Tufts Medical Center in Boston.

-Boucher has worked as a physician in the field of infectious diseases since the mid-1990s.
-She is a professor at Tufts University and the founding co-director of the Center for Integrated Management of Antimicrobial Resistance along with Ralph Isberg.
-She has also served as the Director of the Infectious Diseases Fellowship Program at the Tufts Medical Center, and until assuming the deanship at Tufts University School of Medicine was Chief of the Division of Geographic Medicine and Infectious Diseases.
-As a scholar, her research focuses on drug-resistant medical infections.
+After completing her fellowship, Boucher became an infectious-diseases physician at Tufts Medical Center in 2002 in its Division of Geographic Medicine and Infectious Diseases.
+She then became a professor of medicine at the Tufts University School of Medicine.
+In 2005, she became director of Tufts Medical Center's Infectious Diseases Fellowship Program.
+In 2015, she became director of Tufts Medical Center's Heart Transplant and Ventricular Assist Device Infectious Diseases Program.

+In 2018, Boucher became the inaugural director of the Tufts Center for Integrated Management of Antimicrobial Resistance, a joint initiative of Tufts University and Tufts Medical Center focusing on antimicrobial resistance research.
+The center was later renamed the Stuart B. Levy Center for Integrated Management of Antimicrobial Resistance.
+In 2015, Boucher was appointed a member of the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria and was elected treasurer of the Infectious Diseases Society of America (IDSA).

+In October 2019, Tufts Medical Center named her chief of its Division of Geographic Medicine and Infectious Diseases, succeeding David Snydman.
+In June 2021, Tufts University announced that Boucher would become interim dean of the Tufts University School of Medicine and chief academic officer of Wellforce, beginning July 1, 2021.

+As a scholar, Boucher's research focuses on drug-resistant medical infections.
 She has also commented on public medical issues in publications including the Washington Post.

-Boucher is also a member of the Presidential Advisory Council on Combating Antibiotic-Resistant Bacteria, and is an associate editor of Infectious Diseases and a member of the editorial board for Antimicrobial Agents and Chemotherapy.
-Boucher is also treasurer of the Infectious Diseases Society of America.
+She is an associate editor of Infectious Diseases and a member of the editorial board for Antimicrobial Agents and Chemotherapy.